Latedog/LostArts/Changelog/Dungeon__July_2020.md

 - Updated Active Item HUD functions to allow the display of the Spelunker's Rock count.
 The Spelunker has a getRockCount function for this.
 - Redid some shop/chest/dungeon item generation and monster generation
 - Finally added an attack animation
+- Added some new character sprites and redid more monster generation for the SecondFloor.